 Autodesk ↗

-AEC Manager, Sr. Principal Research Scientist
+AEC Manager, Senior Principal Research Scientist

 New York, New York